augiedb/VariousAndSundryCS/2015-08-20-core-elixir-list-dot-delete-at-slash-2.markdown

 ## The Source

 `delete_at` is a gatekeeper function, meant to make things a little easier for the programmer.
-It exists to handle the negative index first before passing everything along to `do_delete_at`, which is a private function that takes two values: the list and the index.
+It exists to convert the negative index into a positive value first before passing everything along to `do_delete_at`, which is a private function that takes two values: the list and the index.

 Let's start with a positive number example, and look more closely at `do_delete_at`.